Dual system estimation using mixed effects loglinear models: Methodology - Dual System Estimation

 \subsubsection{Models for two-way tables including a stratifying variable}

 We may develop the fixed effects loglinear models to include random terms.
 These methods solve problems which occur when fitting fixed effects loglinear models to data with small cell counts and/or a large number of parameters (Royle and Link, 2002) .

-Across the social and behavioural sciences, public health, policy and many other fields, it is often of interest to look at the relationships between individuals and the groups in which they belong (Hox, Moerbeek and Van de Schoot, 2017) .
-This results in hierarchical, multilevel or clustered data structures which have dependence between individuals at the lowest levels.
-Agresti (2013, pp. 502) notes that these models can be used to account for clustering in data which may arise due to research design in large sample surveys.
-An example of a real world application is in post enumeration surveys used for census coverage estimation.

-Bosker and Snijders (2011, pp. 43) present arguments for choosing between fixed and random effects models.
-They suggest fixed effects loglinear models should be used in cases with a small number of groups.
-They suggest the use of random effects if the groups can be considered to be a sample from a population of groups, and if group sizes are small but there is a large number of groups (they suggest more than ten).
-Royle and Link (2002) discuss how the inclusion of random effects in models provides a parsimonious compromise between an overly simplistic model and a more complex model which can be difficult to fit adequately.
+Snijders and Bosker (2011, pp. 46 -- 48) suggest fixed effects loglinear models should be used in cases with a small number of groups, and random effects if the groups can be considered to be a sample from a population of groups, and if group sizes are small but there is a large number of groups (more than ten).

+When sample sizes are large, the dual system estimator is applied separately to each stratum, which is equivalent to fitting the fixed effects loglinear model.
+However, when there are many strata and particularly when the sample sizes are small, this results in a biased estimate of $N$.
+To reduce this bias, one can use the Chapman estimator or the mixed effects loglinear model, which provides an alternative approach by borrowing strength across strata to improve the estimates.
+To contribute to understanding, we examine the properties of population size estimates derived from mixed effects models.

 We can replace the fixed terms in model (\ref{sat2}), $\lambda_l^R$, $\lambda_{il}^{AR}$, $\lambda_{jl}^{BR}$ and $\lambda_{ijl}^{ABR}$, with a random intercept term for the stratifying variable R and random slope terms for the two and three factor interactions as follows,